Video Trump administration bars Harvard from enrolling international students

 Top Stories

-Kid Cudi concludes testimony: 'I knew Sean Combs was violent'3 hours ago
+Kid Cudi concludes testimony: 'I knew Sean Combs was violent'May 22, 2025

+New head of Social Security says he had to Google the job when he was offered it2 hours ago

 What’s in Trump’s tax bill as it heads to SenateMay 22, 2025

-2 Israeli Embassy staffers killed in 'act of terror' in Washington, DC2 hours ago
+2 Israeli Embassy staffers killed in 'act of terror' in Washington, DCMay 22, 2025

 Speaker Johnson condemns ‘antisemitic attack’ in DCMay 22, 2025

-2 dead, at least 8 injured in San Diego plane crash: Officials3 hours ago
+2 dead, at least 8 injured in San Diego plane crash: OfficialsMay 22, 2025

 Above-normal activity predicted for 2025 Atlantic hurricane seasonMay 22, 2025